MarcusDunn/leftindust-backend/README.md

 everything is JVM based (such as Gladio).

 you can find details on individual services by reading the README in the module root

+this is currently UNSTABLE, tests do NOT run, and the federated data graphql is subject to change.
+Over the coming week I will be transitioning all actions to this repository and eventually containerizing the entire backend.